Smana/smana.github.io/content/en/post/cilium-gateway-api/index.md

           from: Same
 ```

 On AWS (EKS), when configuring a `Gateway`, Cilium creates a `Service` of type `LoadBalancer`.
-This service is then interpreted by another controller, the ([AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller)), which produces an [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).
+Then another controller (The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller)) will handle the creation of the Cloud load balancer ([NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html))

 ```console
 kubectl get svc -n echo cilium-gateway-echo